jsforce/jsforce/README.md

 ## Abstract

-Node-salesforce is designed to be a wrapper of salesforce REST API from Node.js, which enables event-driven style development.
-It doesn't include authentication module, i.e light-weight.
-It works both on OAuth2 access token and session Id from SOAP API.
+Node-salesforce, which is designed to be a wrapper of Salesforce REST API in Node.js, enables Salesforce application development in event-driven style.
+It only capsulates the access of REST API end point, so it works both on OAuth2 access token and SOAP API sessionId.

 ## Install